aniketcomps/Social-Media-Influencer-Analysis/README.md

 ### Goal

-Identify which Twitter users are most influential in Austin city community and factors drive that influence.
+Identify which Twitter users are most influential in Austin city community, factors that drive influence and quantify financial benefit of influencer marketing.

 ### Installation